open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

 ## Question Text

-What do we mean when we say a process is dissipative?

-Select all the choices that are true.
+Select all of the choices that are true.

-Note: You will be awarded full marks only if you select all the correct choices, and none of the incorrect choices.
+Note: You will be awarded full marks only if you select all the correct choices and none of the incorrect choices.
 Choosing incorrect choices as well as not choosing correct choices will result in deductions.

 ### Answer Section